 How to Install bncert-tool on Amazon Lightsail Instance?

-Installing bncert-tool is a multi-step but simple procedure.
+Installing the bncert-tool is a multi-step but straightforward procedure.
 To install the tool use the following commands:

 test ! -f "/opt/bitnami/common/bin/openssl" && echo "Approach A: Using system packages." || echo "Approach B: Self-contained installation."

 wget -O bncert-linux-x64.run https://downloads.bitnami.com/files/bncert/latest/bncert-linux-x64.run sudo mkdir /opt/bitnami/bncert sudo mv bncert-linux-x64.run /opt/bitnami/bncert/ sudo chmod +x /opt/bitnami/bncert/bncert-linux-x64.run sudo ln -s /opt/bitnami/bncert/bncert-linux-x64.run /opt/bitnami/bncert-tool